kpetersen/kpetersen.github.io/words/_posts/2012-10-7-with-a-twist.markdown

 ---
 layout: post
-title: A Laundry Room With a Twist
+title: A Laundry Room With a Twist!
 ---

-A Laundry Room With a Twist
+A Laundry Room With a Twist!
 ===============
 When we moved into our house three and a half years ago, it was yellow.
 Every room in the house was yellow, and a different shade of yellow at that.
 I like yellow; in fact, I will go so far as to say that yellow is one